 - La Raya Pass, a mountain pass with amazing views

 - Archaeological site of Raqchi, which contains the remains of the massive Temple of Wiracocha as well as 200 stone storehouses

 - Pukara, a museum and 6000-year-old archaeological site

-Since we lost a half-day in Lima due to being delayed the previous day, our time was short, so we tried to make the most of it.
-Our walking tour of Lima included Plaza Mayor, the main square, and the catacombs of the Monastery of San Francisco.
-After some time strolling the malecon, it was time to board our late flight bound for the US after a great 10 days in Peru.
+We had planned to spend nearly two full days wandering the beautiful city of Lima.
+Unfortunately, a bit of food poisoning put us behind schedule, but we still got to see plenty of the highlights of Lima.
+We wandered Plaza Mayor, visited the main square, and marveled at the catacombs of the Monastery of San Francisco.
+After some time strolling the malecon, it was time to board our late flight bound for the US after a great trip.

 Hotels: Peru has a staggeringly broad range of accommodation options.
 We recommend looking at Booking.com for a comprehensive selection of Peruvian lodging options.

-Booking through these sites may help support Travel Addicts and earns us a few pennies to help with the web hosting, all at no additional cost to you.
+Booking through these sites may help support Travel Addicts and earns us a few pennies, at no additional cost to you.

 We are group of 3 and want to visit Peru in May.